How to Rent Your Property

 Every alarm must be in proper working order on the first day of a new tenancy.
 Any alarms must be repaired or replaced once you have been informed that they have been found faulty.

 Legionnaires’ disease is a pneumonia-like infection commonly caused by inhaling small droplets of water contaminated with Legionella bacteria.
-Landlords must assess and control the risk of tenants’ exposure to Legionella.
+Landlords must assess and control the risk of tenant’s exposure to Legionella.
+Control measures include:

-Understanding how renting a house works from a legal standpoint means knowing that gas safety is one of your most critical annual obligations.
 You must arrange an annual safety check on all gas appliances and flues with a Gas Safe registered engineer.
-You can arrange a gas safety check two months before your current certificate’s expiry date, whilst retaining that expiry date (like a car’s MOT).
+You can arrange a gas safety check two months before your current certificate’s expiry date whilst retaining that expiry date (like a car’s MOT).

 It’s worth noting that installation pipework is not covered by the annual gas safety check, so ask your engineer to carry out a tightness test on the gas system and visually examine the pipework for any defects.

-What do you need when renting a house out to tenants?
-Before the tenancy starts, you need to make sure that all the gas equipment including any appliances left by a previous tenant is safe.
+Before you let your property you need to make sure that all the gas equipment—including any appliances left by a previous tenant—are safe.
 If this is not the case, make sure you get it fixed or removed before a new tenant moves in.

 If a flue is inaccessible, or the hatches are not positioned correctly or of adequate size to allow the entire flue to be inspected, the engineer will classify the appliance as ‘at risk’ and apply a ‘Danger safety warning do not use’ label to the appliance.